 Here is a list of organizations that provide aid and information to the disabled.
 Please know that I don’t endorse any of the places or organizations I list.
 I just collect and post them.
-If any of you know reason why a link should be removed, please let me know using the form to the right..
+If any of you know reason why a link should be removed, please let me know using the form in the sidebar..
 And, if you have some additions, let me know that too.

 Adaptive Sports and Recreation Association is for disabled athletes.